 Planning Summer Research

 You must confirm with the Rabi Faculty Chair and Administrative Coordinator your intention to undertake summer research by the first day of classes after Spring Break and whether or not you anticipate requiring campus housing.
-By Friday, March 24, 2017 you must submit your research proposal application.
+You must submit your online summer research proposal application by Thursday, March 14, 2019.
 The proposal should outline, in language accessible to a non-specialist, the scientific issue to be addressed, why the issue is of interest or importance, and the methodology or research strategy to be employed.
 It should also include a title for the project, and the complete name and affiliation of your research mentor.

 Summer research programs must have scientific inquiry at their core.
 Programs in which you act primarily as an educator/teacher, or programs in which the primary activity is clinical in nature, with no research component, will not be eligible for summer funding.